The agent works in the files

 functions.php

-→ pages, blocks, data, assets, and glue code
+→ pages, blocks, config, assets, and glue code

 # External context maps to files